 Schedules and responsibilities.

-7. Performance Audit Seminars

-WGITA may hold Performance Auditing Seminars (PAS) once in three years on topical subjects related to IT Audit.
+7. Seminar and Webinars

+7.1 WGITA may hold Seminars on IT Audit related topics in conjunction with annual meeting of WGITA.
+The topic for the Seminar would be chosen by the host of such seminar in consultation with WGITA Chair.

+7.2 WGITA also encourages members to regularly conduct Webinars using the facility available in the INTOSAI Community Portal.

 8. External Liaison

-WGITA seeks to communicate and cooperate with various INTOSAI committees and working groups.
+WGITA will communicate and cooperate with various INTOSAI committees and working groups giving due regard to any communication policy of INTOSAI that may be in force.
+Provisions 9.4.10 to 9.4.18 provides for more details on this aspect.

-WGITA encourages communication and cooperation with INTOSAI regions and other international organizations or agencies in the IT audit field.
+WGITA encourages communication and cooperation with INTOSAI regions and other international organizations or agencies in the field of IT audit.
+For instance, WGITA is benefitted by expert views and insights of AFROSAI-E and ISACA, who are observers of WGITA, in the annual meetings and projects.

 WGITA will release products including research reports, best practices, case studies and other materials when appropriate to relevant agencies and/or conferences.